zph/buff/README.md

 Buff is a Buffer API Wrapper written in Ruby.
 It provides more thorough API coverage than the existing gem.

 Since the gem is currently in ALPHA development, the interface is prone to change.
 Please wait until v0.1.0 is released to become reliant on interface.
+As it stands, all of the basic API calls in BufferApp's spec are available.
+Some of the optional params are yet to be implemented.

 ## Installation